 --Asparagus, Red Bell Pepper, Sweet Onion (cut asparagus into fairly short pieces, cut on the diagonal)

 --Eggplant, Zucchini, Red Bell Pepper

 --Eggplant, Red Bell Pepper, Sweet Onion

 If you have leftover grilled vegetables, they're best reheated for a few minutes in a very hot frying pan.

 These grilled vegetables are a wonderful side dish for the South Beach Diet or other low-carb eating plans.
-Look for a dressing not more than 2-3 grams of sugar per serving if you're making this for South Beach.
-If you use the combination of low-glycemic vegetables show in the photos, this would be approved for any phase of the diet.
+Look for a dressing not more than 2-3 grams of sugar per serving if you're making this for South Beach or a low-carb diet.
 With approved salad dressing, this combination of grilled vegetables would also be Paleo.

 Find More Recipes Like This One: